-Trivers's (1972) theory of parental investment provides a powerful basis for predicting sex differences in the pursuit of short-term matings.
-Men, more than women, are predicted to have evolved a greater desire for casual sex.
+Trivers's (1972) theory of parental investment provides a powerful logical basis for predicting sexdifferentiated adaptations for the pursuit of short-term matings.
+Men, more than women, are predicted to have evolved a greater desire for casual sex (Buss & Schmitt, 1993; Symons, 1979).
 The same act of sex that causes a woman to invest nine months in pregnancy obligates the man to little or no investment.
-Over a one-year period, an ancestral man who managed to have short-term sex with dozens of women would have caused many pregnancies.
+Over a one-year period, an ancestral man who managed to have short-term sex with dozens of women would have caused multiple pregnancies.
 An ancestral woman who had sex with dozens of men in the same year would produce only a single child.
 The reproductive benefits to men of short-term mating, in sum, would have been a direct increase in the production of children.
-A married man with two children, for example, would have increased his reproductive success by 50 percent by one short-term copulation or affair that resulted in conception and birth.
+A married man with two children, for example, would have increased his reproductive success by 50% by one short-term copulation or affair that resulted in conception and birth.

-The empirical evidence for a sex difference in desire for short-term mating is extensive, supported by hundreds of scientific studies.
-When asked how many sex partners they would ideally like, men state that they would like 18 in their lifetime, whereas women average around 4.5, as shown in Figure 6 (Buss & Schmitt, 1993).
+The empirical evidence for a sex difference in desire for short-term mating is extensive, supported by hundreds of scientific studies (Buss, 2004).
+When asked how many sex partners they would ideally like, men state that they would like an average of 18 in their lifetime, whereas women average around 4.5, as shown in Figure 7 (Buss & Schmitt, 1993).
 These large sex differences have been replicated using different statistical methods of calculating central tendency (e.g., medians rather than means) on samples diverse in age (Schmitt et al., 2003).